nikramakrishnan/git-test/README.md

 This is commit 2 with a pull request (hopefully)

-Commit 3 to be directly commited to master.
+Commit 3 to be directly committed to master.